Best Games Like S.T.A.L.K.E.R.

 Escape From Tarkov is a new-ish game that is, much like Survarium, an online shooter that is still in development.
 The game features a dark atmosphere and RPG elements, both of which are very reminiscent of S.T.A.L.K.E.R.
 However, there are no supernatural elements involved, and the game only features multiplayer for the time being.

-Seeing as it is still not yet a completed product, Escape From Tarkov is a bit rough around the edges, but there is a ton more content to be introduced in the future, including a story mode.
+Seeing as it is still not yet a finished product, Escape From Tarkov is a bit rough around the edges, but there is a ton more content to be introduced in the future, including a story mode.

 However, Chernobylite is still in development, and the biggest issue with it seems to be that it’s trying to bite off more than it can chew.
 At the moment, the game feels like a somewhat disorganized amalgamation of genres, as the developers haven’t yet found a proper balance between its survival horror, crafting, narrative, and action elements.